Bahrain Bayan School

 • Research skills.

 Although these skills areas are presented as distinct categories, there are obviously close links and overlap between them.
-It is intended that these categories should be seen as interrelated as well as linking closely
+It is intended that these categories should be seen as interrelated as well as linking closely with the attitudes and dispositions highlighted in the IB learner profile.''

 ( 2015 Diploma Programme: From Principles into Practice Guide. pages 64-66)